DataDog/documentation/content/en/dashboards/widgets/heatmap.md

 {{< img src="dashboards/widgets/heatmap/heatmap.png" alt="Example heatmap graph visualization" style="width:100%;">}}

 The heatmap visualization shows metrics aggregated across multiple tags.
-The heatmap supports distribution metrics, high resolution and data display.
-You can visualize OpenTelemetry histograms as heatmaps out of the box by using the 'counters' histogram mode.
+Use heatmap to visualize OpenTelemetry histograms, distribution metrics, high resolution and data display.

 ## Setup

 ### Configuration

 Configure your metric query as usual.
+Graph OpenTelemetry histograms by using the 'counters' histogram mode.

 Make a selection in the "`avg`/`max`/`min`/`sum by`/etc." control to see your data across the associated tags.